 Prerequisites: To register for Field Work, the student must have a job or arrange an internship/apprenticeship, which enables her/him to take a responsible role in working with adults.
 Credit is based upon 45 hours per unit of field work and journal keeping.
 Credit for observation in each sub-specialization is based upon 45 hours per unit of observation and reading.

 Most students will participate in a concurrent seminar offered online or on campus.

-Advisors and Fieldwork Supervisors: Betty Jones, Ph.D.; (College Teaching/Teaching Adults, Distance Learning); Barbara Daniels, Ed.D.
-(College Teaching/Teaching Adults and Administration/Supervision, Northwest); Human Development Faculty (Pasadena).
+Advisors and Fieldwork Supervisors: Human Development Faculty; Betty Jones, Ph.D.
+(College Teaching/Teaching Adults, Distance Learning); Wei-Li-chen (Northwest).